scarypuppp/deploy-a-django-app-to-heroku/README.md

 ```
 heroku login
 ```
-wait for the browser and login.
+wait for the browser windows pop up and login.
 ### Create a repo for heroku account
 Go inside the directory with manage.py file and init repo
 ```